 - Customer must designate and maintain a Customer Contact during the service term and any applicable renewal term (including current contact information).
 “Customer Contact” means an English-speaking technical point of contact, available 24x7, with sufficient knowledge, authority and access to address configuration issues, event notifications, system or infrastructure modifications and authentication of applicable systems.

 - Customer will not have access to system passwords or be able to make changes to the system configurations and must instead submit change requests to CenturyLink.

 - In the event that Customer does own system passwords, Customer shall provide CenturyLink with necessary privileges and access to allow CenturyLink to install, configure, monitor and modify the Service.

-- Customer must not attempt or instruct, or allow others to attempt any trialling, assessment, circumvention or other evaluation or interference with any Service without the prior written consent of CenturyLink.
+- Customer must not attempt or instruct, or allow others to attempt any testing, assessment, circumvention or other evaluation or interference with any Service without the prior written consent of CenturyLink.

-- Customer shall provide CenturyLink with access to a staging environment that matches production configuration to trial configuration stability for use by CenturyLink prior to software changes, if Customer desires such trialling.
-A successful trial on the staging system does not guarantee that it will work on the production system.
+- Customer shall provide CenturyLink with access to a staging environment that matches production configuration to test configuration stability for use by CenturyLink prior to software changes, if Customer desires such testing.
+A successful test on the staging system does not guarantee that it will work on the production system.

 - If any third-party software, including any corresponding documentation, is provided to Customer by CenturyLink in connection with the Service, Customer agrees to use such third-party software strictly in accordance with all applicable licensing terms and conditions.
 CenturyLink makes no representations or warranties whatsoever with regard to such third-party software.